evoth/blog/README.md

 - Change hero color
 - Get local copy of Google fonts?
 - Even though plot shortcode is *technically* DRY as it is, should probably try to make that true for the resulting HTML as well
-- # ***COMMENT*** AND ORGANIZE
+- COMMENT AND ORGANIZE
-- ARIA, accessibility in general, Schema, OpenGraph, correct use of tags where possible, etc.
+- ARIA, accessibility in general, Schema, OpenGraph, correct use of tags where possible (semantics), good tooltips and labels, button/link titles, etc.
 - Reduce use of pseudo elements